 Introduction

+Matthew Reeve (Zhejiang University) Mihaela Marchis Moreno (FCSH, Universidade Nova de Lisboa) Ludovico Franco (FCSH, Universidade Nova de Lisboa)

 1. Opening remarks

 The past two decades or so have seen a considerable amount of investigation into the nature of syntactic dependencies involving the operation Agree.
 In particular, there has been much discussion of the relations between Agree and its morphological realisations (agreement and case), and between Agree and other syntactic dependencies (e.g., movement, binding, control).
 The chapters in this volume examine a diverse set of cross-linguistic phenomena involving agreement and case from a variety of theoretical perspectives, with a view to elucidating the nature of the abstract operations (in particular, Agree) that underlie them.
 The phenomena discussed include backward control, passivisation, progressive aspectual constructions, extraction from nominals, possessives, relative clauses and the phasal status of PPs.
 In this introductory chapter, we provide a brief overview of recent research on Agree, and its involvement in other syntactic dependencies, in order to provide a background for the chapters that follow.
 We do not aim to give an exhaustive treatment of the theories of Agreement and Case here, as there already exist more comprehensive overviews, to which we refer the reader (e.g., Bobaljik & Wurmbrand 2008; Polinsky & Preminger 2014).